midusi/handshape_datasets/README.md

 |   i    |    8     |
 |   j    |    9     |

-#How to use the library?
+### 						How to use?

     Import handshape_datasets

     handshape_datasets.load("dataset_id")
 Download, extract and preprocess the dataset.
-The function will return "x" that contain an array with the images and metadata, which contain an array with classes and if its have an array with subjects or differents options.
-For example, in lsa16 x will return a shape of (800,32,32,3).
-Also you could give a version if its available to the selected dataset and you could give a boolean value to delete temporary files if possible
+The function will return "x" that contain an array with the images and metadata, this one contain an array with classes and if it have, an array with subjects or differents other values.
+For example, in lsa16 "x" will return a shape of (800,32,32,3).
+Also you could give a version value if its available to the selected dataset and you could give a boolean value to delete temporary files if its possible

 Example: